Greg Yung Logo

 Google's Project Aristotle found that psychological safety was the single most important factor in what made their highest-performing teams successful.
 Not skills.
 Not seniority.
 Not team size.
 Safety.

 Let that sink in.
-One of the most analytically rigorous companies on the planet — a company that could measure nearly anything — concluded that the most critical driver of team performance is fundamentally human.
+One of the most analytically rigorous companies on the planet — a company that could measure nearly anything (and probably does) — concluded that the most critical driver of team performance is fundamentally human.

 This isn't soft.
 This is strategy.